Pooria90/DiffEcho/text_seg_conditioned/README.md

 # Text+Segmentation Generation Task
 For this task, we relied on the great ControlNet training tutorial from HuggingFace at [here](https://huggingface.co/docs/diffusers/main/en/training/controlnet).
+I used Stable Diffusion v1-5 from [this link](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) as the base model for ControlNet.
+I downloaded all the content and put in a folder named `stable-diffusion-v1-5` which is used in the training script as the `MODEL_DIR`.

 ## Training
 I added a `CustomTransform` class to the `make_train_dataset` function to apply affine trainsformations on images and segemetation masks at the same time.
 I used the following script in Linux to run the training.
 ```bash
 #!/bin/bash
 export MODEL_DIR="./stable-diffusion-v1-5" # This the path were I saved my SD model.